OneUnited Bank

 OneUnited Bank is an African-American-owned and managed Massachusetts-chartered trust company headquartered in Boston, Massachusetts.
 It is also registered by the Federal Deposit Insurance Corporation (FDIC), and certified as a community development financial institution (CDFI) by the United States Department of Treasury.
-As of April 30, 2018, OneUnited Bank maintained $661.2 million in total assets.
+As of April 30, 2018, OneUnited Bank maintained USD661.2 million in total assets.

 History

 Beginnings

 The bank was founded in 1968 as Unity Bank & Trust Company with $1.2 million in capital in the then-Dudley Square (now Nubian Square) neighborhood of Boston, aiming to revitalize the area by lending exclusively to local businesses and homeowners.
 Unity Bank failed after nine years of operations, and a newly organized bank, Bank of Boston Commerce, was formed.

 Boston Bank of Commerce expanded the model of community development to include partnerships with large corporations and government agencies.
 Its chairmen included United States Senator Edward Brooke.
-With total assets of $257,183,000 and total deposits of $125,216,000 as of 31 December 2000, Boston Bank of Commerce filed for application to merge with Founders National Bank of Los Angeles, California, its four offices in operation and total resources of $107,009,000 and total deposits of $98,659,000 as of December 31, 2000.
+With total assets of $257.183 million and total deposits of $125.216 million as of 31 December 2000, Boston Bank of Commerce filed for application to merge with Founders National Bank of Los Angeles, California, its four offices in operation and total resources of $107.009 million and total deposits of $98.659 million as of December 31, 2000.
 "Favorable" statutory factors, other relevant information and Comptroller of Currency reports led to the approval of the merger transaction application from Boston Bank of Commerce, by the Board of Governors of the Federal Reserve System, the Director of the Office of Thrift Supervision, and the Attorney General of the United States.

 1990s

 In the mid-1990s, following the economic downturn that adversely affected other northeast-based regional banks, Boston Bank of Commerce was placed under a cease-and-desist order by the FDIC and charged to increase capital and improve the quality of its loan portfolio.
-In 1995 a significant capital infusion was made under the current Chairman and CEO Kevin Cohee and President and COO Teri Williams, along with a new strategy of acquiring African American-owned banks and thrift institutions in major metropolitan markets.
-When the bank's current senior management team assumed control of Boston Bank of Commerce, the institution temporarily had negative equity and significant asset problems.
-Its management subsequently acquired three African-American owned banks over several years that were troubled or on the verge of failure.
+In 1995 a significant capital infusion was made by Kevin Cohee and his wife, Teri Williams.
+Cohee was appointed as chairman and chief executive, and Williams as president and chief operating officer, roles that, As of 2026, they both continue to hold.
+They adopted a new strategy of acquiring African American-owned banks and thrift institutions in Miami, FL and Los Angeles, CA. At the time of acquiring the Boston Bank of Commerce, the institution temporarily had negative equity and significant asset problems.
+Over several years, led by Cohee and Williams, the bank subsequently acquired three African-American owned banks, all of which were troubled or on the verge of failure.
 Boston Bank of Commerce became the first interstate African American-owned bank in the country through its acquisition of Peoples National Bank of Commerce, South Florida’s only African-American-owned bank.